aldro61/kover/doc_example.md

 ---

 In this example, we show how Kover can be applied to genomic data in order to obtain an interpretable model of a phenotype.
-Specifically, we will learn a model that predicts rifampicin resistance in *Mycobacterium tuberculosis*.
+Specifically, we will learn a model that predicts rifampicin resistance in *Mycobacterium tuberculosis*!

 ## Example data